4site-interactive-studios/engrid-docs/src/pages/docs/v2/what-is-engrid-scipts-and-client-theme.md

 ---
-title: What is ENgrid Scripts and Client Theme?
+title: What are ENgrid Scripts and Client Themes?
 description: Learn about ENgrid Scripts and ENgrid Client Themes
 ---